sedostheatre/sedos.co.uk/input/events/hairspray-auditions.md

 **KEY INFO**

-**Workshop:** Tuesday 14 January 2025, 7pm at Vibast Community Centre, 167 Old Street, London EC1V 9NH\
+**Workshop:** Tuesday 14 January 2025, 7pm and 8.30pm at Vibast Community Centre, 167 Old Street, London EC1V 9NH\
 **First round auditions:** by self-tape only.
 Submission deadline: 11pm on 17 January 2025\
 **Recalls (by invite only):** Saturday 25 January and Saturday 1 February at Theatre Deli, 107 Leadenhall St, London EC3A 4AF\
 **Rehearsals:** Mondays, Wednesdays and Saturdays from 10 February 2025\